Zug: Demographics

-In Zug about 76% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Zug about 76% of the population (between the ages 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Zug has an unemployment rate of 2.28%.
 As of 2005, there were 172 people employed in the primary economic sector and about 51 businesses involved in this sector.
 5,821 people are employed in the secondary sector and there are 269 businesses in this sector.
 21,445 people are employed in the tertiary sector, with 3,205 businesses in this sector.

 Sport

 Zug is known as a hockey town in Switzerland.
 The town's main team is EV Zug, which plays in the National League (NL).
-They play their home games in the 7,200-seat Bossard Arena.
-Their affiliate team, the EV Zug Academy, competes in the Swiss League (SL) and their home games are either held in the 7,200-seat Bossard Arena or in the 1,500-seat Academy Arena.
+They play their home games in the 7,800-seat OYM Hall.
+The team has recently won two NL titles in 2021 and 2022.
 EV Zug II plays in the Second Regio League, the fifth highest league in Switzerland.
-Their home games are held in the Academy Arena.
 HC Zugerland plays in the Third Regio League, the sixth highest league in Switzerland.
-The team plays its home games in the Bossard Arena.
 Zug also has numerous junior teams that compete in the different junior leagues of Switzerland.

-There are also an amateur association football team, Zug 94, which was formed in 1994 and two amateur Rugby Teams, the Rugby Club Zug, which has a junior team, The Saints Rugby School and the Rugby Bombers Zug, which was founded by former members of the Rugby Club Zug.
-Additionally there is an amateur floorball team, Zug United.
+There are also an amateur association football team, Zug 94, which was formed in 1994 and one amateur Rugby Team, Zug Rugby Club, in the national 3rd Division.
+They also have the largest junior (minis) club in Switzerland.
+They have had many junior players representing Switzerland at U18 & U19 Internationally.
+Additionally, there is an amateur floorball team, Zug United.
 Zug has a rowing club See-Club Zug, which is repeatedly the highest ranked rowing club in Switzerland.

+The Motorsports team and Global Championship League team and Global Champions Tour team Iron Dames is based out of Zug.

 Economy

 As of In 2012 2012, there were a total of 40,166 people employed in the municipality.
 Of these, a total of 142 people worked in 42 businesses in the primary economic sector.
 The secondary sector employed 5,939 workers in 351 separate businesses.
 Finally, the tertiary sector provided 34,085 jobs in 6,592 businesses.
 In 2013 a total of 15.3% of the population received social assistance.

 Since 2016, Zug has accepted digital currency, first for small payments of municipal fees up to CH200.
 To reduce risk, Zug immediately converts any cryptocurrency received into Swiss francs.
 This is part of a strategy to associate Zug with new technologies.
 Zug is a popular location for incorporation of companies, such as Siemens Building Technologies, and Nord Stream AG.
 Zug has also been referred to as Crypto Valley because of the large number of companies engaged in cryptocurrency in the city.
 These include Ethereum, Cardano, Polkadot and Bitcoin Suisse.
 By 2018, a Crypto Valley Association had been formed, with Oliver Bussmann as its president.